hunter-teacher-cert/currdev-work-lui5c/unit_plan/lessons/03_intro_for.md

 # Exercise 5
-# Change the 0 on line A so that this program to count from 0 to 99.
+# Change only line A so that this program counts from 0 to 99.
 print("\nExercise 5")

 for i in range(10):
     for j in range(10):
-        print(0, end='') ### line A
+        print(0, end=' ') ### line A

 # Exercise 6
-# Write a program that asks the user for an integer and then uses a for loop to the first 5 multiples of that integer.
+# Write a program that asks the user for an integer and then uses a for loop to print the first 5 multiples of that integer.
 print("\nExercise 6")